About Corporate Capture

 By using corporate influence to soften regulation, weaken regulatory powers, bank-roll elections, utilize state security services against communities, exercise revolving-door employment strategies and many other practices, the ever deepening corporate-government relationship is weakening the State institutions and processes that are responsible for ensuring they can respect, protect and fulfill human rights.
 Conceptually, 'corporate capture' refers to the means by which an economic elite undermine the realization of human rights and the environment by exerting undue influence over domestic and international decision-makers and public institutions.
 In this sense, corporate capture acts as a ‘root cause’ of many corporate human rights abuses.

 The Corporate Capture Project of the ESCR-Net Corporate Accountability Working Group challenges corporate capture by researching, raising awareness and supporting collective action to address this phenomenon.
 The project is led by a regionally and gender diverse Project Advisory Group (PAG) made up of ESCR-Net members.
-The members of this PAG are Above Ground (Canada), CNS (India), Defend Job (Philippines), Habi Center for Environmental Rights (Egypt), PODER (Mexico), Sierra Leone Network on the Right to Food.
-The PAG was formed after the 2014 ESCR-Net Peoples’ Forum on Human Rights & Business where corporate capture was again highlighted by members as a priority issue to address as it is a major root cause of corporate-related human rights violations.
-An initial Scoping Report into a series of case studies of corporate capture was prepared for the Peoples’ Forum corporate capture session.
+The PAG was formed after the 2014 ESCR-Net Peoples’ Forum on Human Rights & Business where corporate capture was highlighted by members as a priority issue to address as a root cause of corporate-related human rights violations.
+An initial Scoping Report into a series of case studies of corporate capture was prepared for the Peoples’ Forum.

 From a human rights perspective, clearly define the concept of corporate capture in a way that appeals easily to as broad a range of groups and individuals as possible, starting with national and sub-national civil society organisations, including movements.